Tempeh and Wild Rice Stuffing with Hazelnuts

 - 1 onion, peeled and diced Add to list

-Taste and add salt or soy sauce, pepper and the wine in small amounts, lightly tossing and tasting.
+Taste and add salt, pepper and the wine in small amounts, lightly tossing and tasting.
 Pack lightly into cavity of partially baked butternut squash.

 Recipe by, former PCC Nutrition Education Manager